porscheofficial/cookie-consent-banner/packages/cookie-consent-banner/README.md

 ### Styling

+Styling can be done in two different ways: Either via the availabe CSS Properties or via the [CSS `::part` pseudo-element](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

+#### Styling with CSS Properties

 The appearance of the component can be influenced by updating the availabe CSS Properties.
+In most cases this is enough customization flexibility but since not every aspect is exposed, you might want to use the [`::part` selectors](#styling-with-the-part-selectors) if you need more flexibility.

 ```html
 <style>